Frequently Asked Questions

 Q. Is that red liquid in the packaging blood?

 A. Absolutely not.
-That is myoglobin, basically water colored by iron and oxygen from the proteins of the meat.
+That is myowater, basically water colored by iron and oxygen from the protein myoglobin in the meat.
 It's a little messy, but nothing to be concerned about and definitely not blood.

 Q. Is the meat dry-aged?